-RATIFICATION OF THE APPOINTMENT OF THE COMPANY'S

-INDEPENDENT PUBLIC ACCOUNTANTS
+RATIFICATION OF THE APPOINTMENT OF THE COMPANY'S INDEPENDENT PUBLIC ACCOUNTANTS

-Following the resignation of our former certified public accountants RSM (formerly known as McGladrey LLP), we retained Tanner LLC as our auditor and independent certified public accountants for the year ended December 31, 2015.
-The Board of Directors of the Company has approved the appointment of Tanner LLC as our auditor and independent certified public accountants for the year ending December 31, 2016.
-The ratification of selection of our auditors for the current year ending on December 31, 2016 is being submitted to the shareholders for their consideration.
+We retained Tanner LLC as our auditor and independent certified public accountants for the year ended December 31, 2016.
+The Board of Directors of the Company has approved the appointment of Tanner LLC as our auditor and independent certified public accountants for the year ending December 31, 2017.
+The ratification of selection of our auditors for the current year ending on December 31, 2017 is being submitted to the shareholders for their consideration.